mosstrike/cheap-mesh-node/README.md

 - **Excellent range**
   Tested at over **200 km line-of-sight**, thanks to the HT-RA62 LoRa module.

-- **Open hardware**
-  PCB files, schematics, and design sources are fully available for inspection, modification, and redistribution.

 ---

 ## How to build